-1 inverted bin on the centre line, and 1 bending pole on the 2 metre mark at the changeover end, offset between the bending pole lines.
+1 inverted bin on the centre line, and 1 bending pole on the 3 metre mark at the changeover end, offset between the bending pole lines.
 The rider starts with a bottle.

 The rider rides to the bin on the centre line, places the bottle on it, rides around the pole at the changeover end, rides to the bin on the centre line, collects the bottle, and rides to cross the Start/Finish line.
+Bottles must remain upright on bins throughout the game.